josharsh/100LinesOfCode/motivate/README.md

 ## Motivation
-A spify bash app to feed you with motivation from your command line!
+A spiffy bash app to feed you with motivation from your command line!
 With over 300 quotes chosen at random.

 ## Installation